arj03/ssb-new-format/README.md

 The overall goal is to seperate the transport format from the database format.
 This document deals with the transport format.

-A base message format that serves as a good starting point and a minimum of useful fields.
-This is more or less [bamboo](https://github.com/AljoschaMeyer/bamboo), except the version field and the encoding is a bit different.
+The following defines a general base message format that serves as the starting point for adding SSB specific considerations and content on top.
+This is more or less [bamboo](https://github.com/AljoschaMeyer/bamboo), except the version field and the encoding.

 # Message format